 The Portico Range

-The new Rupert Neve Designs Portico modular preamplifiers and analogue audio processors constitute a range of building blocks that may be used independently or in combination to provide key elements that were traditionally included in large format Sound Control Consoles.
+The Rupert Neve Designs Portico series of preamplifiers and analogue audio processors constitute a range of building blocks that may be used independently or in conjunction with one another to provide key elements traditionally included in large format analog consoles.

-High quality sound control consoles can provide a powerful array of audio tools but your actual choice is limited by decisions the console designer has already made on your behalf and by the cost of providing a large number of identical modules, many of which are probably redundant to your purpose.
-The Portico Range presents a means of interconnecting very high quality modules that give you those precise features that you need just when and where they are wanted in the chain, without the huge redundancy of a large console.
+High-quality consoles can provide a powerful array of audio tools, but your actual choice is limited by decisions the console designer has already made on your behalf – and by the cost of providing a large number of identical (and possibly redundant) modules.
+The Portico Range presents a means of interconnecting very high quality modules that give you those precise features that you need, when and where they are wanted in the chain, without any such redundancy.

-As new modules are added you will be able to select from a wide range of innovative audio processors that can be freely interconnected.
-In addition, because of the balanced inputs and outputs, the flexible mounting features and the independent powering, you can include any of your favorite transformer-coupled, balanced modules in a Portico chain without fear of ground loops or level discrepancies.
+In addition, because of the balanced inputs and outputs, flexible mounting features and independent powering, you can include any of your favorite transformer-coupled, balanced modules in a Portico chain without fear of ground loops or level discrepancies.

 Classic Circuit Design

 The Portico series designs are based on all that is best and most-respected by the many friends in the industry who love the sound of genuine vintage modules.

 Extremely high-performance transformers have been developed over the years, and we have returned to discrete single-sided circuits wherever possible.
 There is, therefore, no possibility of crossover distortion: a particularly obnoxious artifact which the professional ear can detect even in exceedingly small quantities.
 This is one of the reasons for the very sweet, smooth character of the sound.